DFE-Digital/architecture/governance/technical-governance.md

 In all cases where the delivery team wish to dispute the terms of an exception or the appropriateness of any specific artefact, and consensus cannot be reached by a technical design forum, then an escalation process is available.

-This will be facilitated by the architecture team, who will escalate to a group of nominated Deputy Directors from the DDaT Senior Leadership Team.
+This will be facilitated by the architecture team, who will escalate to a group of nominated Deputy Directors from the DDT Senior Leadership Team.

-If a consensus cannot be achieved at this level, the dispute will be escalated to the Design and Delivery Board for review and decision
+If a consensus cannot be achieved at this level, the dispute will be escalated to the Design and Delivery Board for review and a decision.

 ## Things to help you